 Moving to Candidate Status - The Preliminary Examination

-You will take your preliminary examinations (aka, comprehensive or general examinations) once you have completed the majority of your doctoral coursework, typically in Year Four of your doctoral program.
+You’ll take your preliminary comprehensive or general examinations once you have completed the majority of your doctoral coursework, typically in year four of your doctoral program.

 The School of Education preliminary examination consists of a written paper and oral defense.
 The paper comprises three sections: